jsachdeva7/next-ts-template/docs/conventions.md

 **Where server actions live:**

-- `src/server/actions/` - Shared server actions used by multiple features
+- `src/server/actions/` - All server actions (shared across features)
-- `src/features/<feature>/actions.ts` - Feature-specific server actions

 Use server actions when: